MitchellAcoustics/C2402_InterNoise_Soundscapy/IN_2024_3404.typ

 where $rho$ is the range of the possible response values \(i.e.~4 for the Likert responses used in ISO/TS 12913-3).

-Currently, the soundscape community relies very heavily on the framework proposed in ISO/TS 12913-2, both for theory development and for procuring empirical evidence of the benefits of the soundscape approach in real life scenarios.
+Currently, the soundscape community relies heavily on the framework proposed in ISO/TS 12913-2, both for theory development and for procuring empirical evidence of the benefits of the soundscape approach in real life scenarios.
 In a recent literature review, Aletta & Torresin #cite(<Aletta2023Adoption>) identified 254 scientific publications which have referred to ISO 12913 since its publication in 2018, with 50 of them appropriately making use of the data collection methods.
 Of those, several papers included multiple studies, with 51 studies making use of the circumplex model as recommended in the ISO standard.
 In addition, the circumplex model has been used in many more studies without reference to the ISO standard #cite(<Engel2018Review>);.

 However, there is currently no standardised software enabling the circumplex analysis recommended by the ISO 12913 standards.
 This can lead to inconsistencies, errors, and delays in the application of the recommendations.
 With the revision of ISO 12913 Part 3 currently underway and proposals for more advanced analysis methods being discussed, an easy-to-use and free tool is even more necessary to ensure the consistent and validated application of the standard.

 In addition to the recommendations for the analysis of this questionnaire data, the ISO/TS 12913 series of standards also provides a framework for the analysis of binaural recordings in ISO/TS 12913-3.
 This includes the calculation of acoustic indicators, such as the sound pressure level \(SPL) and psychoacoustic metrics, such as the loudness level \(N) and sharpness \(S).
 These indicators 'enable the characterization of the acoustic environment \[…\], the quantification of the acoustical impact on the listener, and the exploration of relationships between physical properties of the environments and human response behaviour' #cite(<ISO12913Part3>);.

 Several software tools exist for psychoacoustic analysis, the most notable of which is the ArtemiS suite from HEAD Acoustics #cite(<HEADGmBH2024ArtemiS>);.
 These commercial software packages are widely used in the industry for the analysis of sound and vibration data.
 However, these tools are often prohibitively expensive for many purposes and are not specifically designed for the analysis of large scale soundscape data.
-The recent development of MoSQITo #cite(<Coop2024MOSQITO>) has provided a free open-source python alternative for single-channel psychoacoustic analysis.
+The recent development of the MoSQITo sound quality library #cite(<Coop2024MOSQITO>) has provided a free open-source python alternative for single-channel psychoacoustic analysis.
 Soundscapy builds upon MoSQITo, to implement the psychoacoustic analysis methods recommended in ISO/TS 12913-3 for binaural recordings.

 = History and description
 <history-and-description>
-Soundscapy was developed for working with data collected as part of the Soundscape Indices \(SSID) project #cite(<Kang2019Towards>);.
+Soundscapy was initially developed for working with data collected as part of the Soundscape Indices \(SSID) project #cite(<Kang2019Towards>);.
 A method for #emph[in situ] data collection was developed, named the SSID Protocol, which enabled simultaneous collection of binaural recordings, survey questionnaires, and environmental data #cite(<Mitchell2020Soundscape>);.
 The SSID Protocol was designed to be compatible with the ISO/TS 12913 standards, optimized for large scale data collection.
 The data collected under this protocol forms the open-access International Soundscape Database \(ISD) #cite(<Mitchell2024International>);, which is described further in @sec-databases.

 Building upon this database, a new method for analysing soundscape circumplex data was developed by Mitchell, Aletta, & Kang #cite(<Mitchell2022How>);.
 This method uses a distribution-based approach to model the distribution of responses to soundscape questionnaires within the circumplex.
 In this method, each response is transformed according to @eq-isopl and @eq-isoev, and the distribution of these responses in the circumplex is visualized using a kernel density estimation.
 In this way, the collective perception of a group or of a location can be thought of as the bivariate distribution of responses within the circumplex.
 Soundscapy was initially developed as the research code to explore and develop this method in #cite(<Mitchell2022How>) before being published as an open-source package in 2022.